Premier League Hall of Fame announces inaugural inductees

 [ MORE: How to watch PL in the USA ]

-You can watch the ceremony live on Peacock from 1pm ET on April 26, as the two legendary strikers receive the highest individual honor the Premier League can hand out.
+We aired the ceremony live on Peacock on April 26, as the two legendary strikers receive the highest individual honor the Premier League can hand out.

 Shearer is the highest goalscorer in Premier League history with 260 and won the title with Blackburn Rovers in 1994-95 before starring for his hometown club Newcastle United, as he played in the PL for 14 years.